vladen/aerobus/readme.md

 channel.unsubscribe();
 ```

-or reset the channel to remove all subscriptions and set everything to default:
+or reset the channel to remove all subscribers and set everything to defaults:
 ```js
 channel.reset();
 ```